Version: Latest

 Action Required

-To code along with this tutorial, first create an empty folder for your project, open it in your terminal, and run:
+To code along with this tutorial, navigate to an empty directory in your terminal, and run:

 rasa init --template tutorial